Priya-SB/Swarm-Robotics/README.md

 The ultimate goal of the cohort is to reach the light source (origin).
 The behaviour of the cohort has been modeled and represented here.

-[This project is based on the chapter in the book 'Socio-cultural Inspired Metaheuristics' Springer publication.
+[This project is based on a chapter in the book 'Socio-cultural Inspired Metaheuristics' Springer publication.
 The chapter has been attached as cohort.pdf in this repository.]

 ------------------------------------------------------------------------------------------------------------------------